Jmharvey13/red_wine_prediction/README.md

-# Airbnb Rental Price Prediction API
+# Red Wine Quality Prediction API

-This is a Flask-based API that predicts Airbnb rental prices based on several factors like bedrooms, bathrooms, accommodation capacity, and neighborhood.
+This is a Flask-based API that predicts red wine quality ratings based on several factors like pH, density, .
 The API has two main endpoints:
 - `/reload`: Reloads the data and trains the model.
-- `/predict`: Predicts the rental price for a given listing.
+- `/predict`: Predicts the quality rating for a given wine.

 ## Data Source and Prediction Process

 ### Data Source

-The data used for this project comes from the [Inside Airbnb dataset](https://insideairbnb.com/get-the-data/), which provides detailed information about Airbnb listings in various cities.
-For this particular app, the data for Boston, MA is used.
+The data come from Cortez, Cerdeira, Almeida, Matos and Reis' 2009 study, "Modeling wine preferences by data mining from physicochemical properties" via the University of California Irvine Machine Learning Repository.
+It provides information about the chemical compositions and quality ratings of red Vihno Verde wines.

-The dataset includes important features such as:
+The dataset includes features such as:
+- **Rating**: The median score of 3 wine assessors on a scale from 1-10.
-- **Price**: The rental price of the listing.
+- **Density**: The density of the wine (mass/volume)
-- **Bedrooms**: The number of bedrooms in the listing.
+- **Acidity(pH)**: The pH scale acidity of the wine
+- **Sulfates**: The prevalence of sulphates
-- **Bathrooms**: The number of bathrooms in the listing.
+- **Alcohol**: The amount of alcohol by volume (abv)
-- **Accommodates**: The maximum number of guests the listing can accommodate.
+- **Total Sulfur**: The overall prevalence of sulfur
-- **Neighbourhood**: The neighborhood where the listing is located.
+- **Etc.**

-The full dataset can be accessed and downloaded from the Inside Airbnb website at [Inside Airbnb - Get the Data](https://insideairbnb.com/get-the-data/).
+The full dataset can be accessed and downloaded from the UCI Machine Learning Repository at https://archive.ics.uci.edu/static/public/186/wine+quality.zip.

 ### Prediction Process

-The application makes use of a simple **Linear Regression Model** to predict the rental price of an Airbnb listing based on various input features such as the number of bedrooms, bathrooms, accommodation capacity, and the neighborhood.
+The application makes use of a simple **Linear Regression Model** to predict the quality rating of a red Vihno Verde wime based on various input features such as the acidity, abv, density, etc.

 The process of prediction is as follows:
-1. **Data Preprocessing**: The data is cleaned and processed.
-Non-numeric values are removed or converted, and categorical variables like `neighbourhood` are one-hot encoded to make them suitable for machine learning models.
+1. **Data Preprocessing**: The data is loaded and processed into compatible float and integer data types.
-2. **Model Training**: A linear regression model is trained on the cleaned dataset using features like bedrooms, bathrooms, accommodates, and one-hot encoded neighborhood values.
+2. **Model Training**: A linear regression model is trained on the dataset using features like acidity, abv and density.
-3. **Prediction**: Once trained, the model can predict the rental price based on user input, such as the number of bedrooms, bathrooms, and neighborhood.
+3. **Prediction**: Once trained, the model can predict the rating based on user input, such as the abv, acidity, density, etc.

-By using this model, the app can provide quick rental price predictions for Airbnb listings in Boston based on historical data.
+By using this model, the app can provide quick predictions about wine quality that may help wine producers make more informated decisions about how to craft wine according to chemical attributes.

 ## Prerequisites